Christine de Pizan: Civil war (1405–1430)

 After civil war had broken out in France, Christine in 1413 offered guidance to the young dauphin on how to govern well, publishing Livre de la paix (The Book of Peace).
 Livre de la paix was to be Christine's last major work and contained detailed formulations of her thoughts on good governance.
 The period was marked by bouts of civil war and failed attempts to bring John the Fearless to justice for assassinating his cousin.
 Christine addressed Louis of Guyenne directly, encouraging him to continue the quest for peace in France.
 She argued that "Every kingdom divided in itself will be made desolate, and every city and house divided against itself will not stand".
 Christine was acquainted with William of Tignonville, an ambassador to the royal court, and referenced Tignonville's speeches on the Armagnac–Burgundian Civil War.
 Christine drew a utopian vision of a just ruler, who could take advice from those older or wiser.
 In arguing that peace and justice were possible on earth as well as in heaven, Christine was influenced by Dante, whom she had referenced in Le Chemin de long estude.
 Christine encouraged the dauphin to deserve respect, by administering justice promptly and living by worthy example.
 Christine urged young princes to make themselves available to their subjects, avoid anger and cruelty, to act liberally, mercifully and truthfully.
 Christine's interpretation of the virtuous Christian prince built on the advice to rulers by St Benedict, Peter Abelard and Cicero.

 Christine de Pizan presents her book to Isabeau of Bavaria, Queen of France.

-In 1414, Christine presented Queen Isabeau with a lavishly decorated collection of her works (now known as British Library Harley 4431).
+In 1414, Christine presented Queen Isabeau with a lavishly decorated collection of her works (now known as The Book of the Queen or British Library Harley MS 4431).
 The bound book contained 30 of Christine's writings and 130 miniatures.
+It was illustrated by the Master of the Cité des dames, and came to serve as a template for later medieval illustrations of her works.
 She had been asked by the queen to produce the book.
 The work is noted for its quality miniature illuminations; Christine herself and her past royal patrons are depicted.
 As a mark of ownership and authorship the opening frontispiece depicts Queen Isabeau being presented with the book by Christine.

 In 1418, Christine published a consolation for women who had lost family members in the Battle of Agincourt under the title Epistre de la prison de vie Humaine (Letter Concerning the Prison of Human Life).
 In it, Christine did not express any optimism or hope that peace could be found on earth; instead, she expressed the view that the soul was trapped in the body and imprisoned in hell.
 The previous year she had presented the Epistre de la prison de vie Humaine to Marie of Berry, the administrator of the Duchy of Bourbon whose husband was held in English captivity.